aryeelab/hichipper/README.md

 ## Dependencies<a name="dependencies"></a>

-The following dependencies need to be installed before running **hichipper**: [samtools](http://www.htslib.org/download/), [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html), OpenSSL, libcurl, and libxml2
+The following dependencies need to be installed before running **hichipper**: [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html), OpenSSL, libcurl, and libxml2

 On an Ubuntu system these can be installed with:
 ```
-apt-get install samtools bedtools libssl-dev libcurl4-openssl-dev libxml2-dev
+apt-get install bedtools libssl-dev libcurl4-openssl-dev libxml2-dev
 ```

-Additionally, to produce a QC report and useful output files, `R` must be available in the environment as well as [pandoc](http://pandoc.org) and a few packages that can be downloaded running the following in an 'R' environment:
+Additionally, `R` must be available in the environment as well as [pandoc](http://pandoc.org) and a few packages that can be downloaded running the following in an 'R' environment:

 ```
 install_pkgs <- function(pkg){